7PH/php7-caching/README.md

 # PHP7 Tools for caching

-Just a set of useful functions in order to manage cache system in PHP7
+Just a set of useful functions in order to manage cache system in PHP7.
+The memcached_load function requires the `php-memcached` package.

 ## FileSystem Cache